nixtniet/nixt/README.rst

 client/server connection, deferred exception handling to not crash on an error, etc.

-``NIXT`` contains all the python3 code to program objects in a functional way.
-It provides a base Object class that has only dunder methods, all methods are factored out into functions with the objects as the first argument.
+``NIXT`` contains python3 code to program objects in a functional way.
+It provides a base Object class that has only dunder methods, methods are factored out into functions with the objects as the first argument.
 It is called Object Programming (OP), OOP without the oriented.

 ``NIXT`` contains python3 code to program objects in a functional way. it provides an "clean namespace" Object class that only has dunder methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

-``NIXT`` is a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
-You can also copy/paste the service file and run it under systemd for 24/7 presence in a IRC channel.
+``NIXT`` has a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
+You can run it under systemd for 24/7 presence in a IRC channel.

 ``NIXT`` is Public Domain.